Skip to main content

 note

-CoWork is a research preview.
+Cowork is a research preview.
 It's powerful and genuinely useful — but it can occasionally misread files or take an unexpected approach.
 Keep an eye on what it's doing, especially for anything important.